mgachi25/cis7000-lob-forecasting/README.md

 # [Domain Shift in Limit Order Book Forecasting](./LOB_FORECASTING_REPORT.pdf)
+(click the link above to view the written report)

+--

 This repository organizes research notebooks for a study of **domain shift in limit-order-book (LOB) data** and its consequences for mid-price forecasting.
 The project covers three interconnected threads: